 - 5. What are the two key concepts for this section?
 What is matter?
 Distinguish between an element and a compound and give an example of each.
-Distinguish among atoms, molecules, and ions and give an example of each.
+What is the periodic table of elements?
+Define atoms, molecules, and ions and give an example of each.
 What is the atomic theory?
 Distinguish among protons, neutrons, and electrons.
 What is the nucleus of an atom?
 Distinguish between the atomic number and the mass number of an element.
 What is an isotope?
 What is acidity?
-What is pH? - The key concepts for this section are: - Matter consists of elements and compounds, which in turn are made up of atoms, ions, or molecules. - Whenever matter undergoes a physical or chemical change, no atoms are created or destroyed (the law of conservation of matter). - Matter is anything that has mass and takes up space.
-It can exist in three physical states-solid, liquid, and gas, and two chemical forms-elements and compounds.
+What is pH? - The key concepts for this section are:

-- A chemical element is a fundamental substance that has a unique set of properties and cannot be broken down into simpler substances by chemical means.
-Compounds are a combinations of two or more different elements held together in fixed proportions. - The most basic building block of matter is an atom-the smallest unit of matter into which an element can be divided and still have its characteristic chemical properties, such as a single hydrogen atom.
+- Matter consists of elements and compounds, which in turn are made up of atoms, ions, or molecules. - Whenever matter undergoes a physical or chemical change, no atoms are created or destroyed (the law of conservation of matter). - Matter is anything that has mass and takes up space.
+It can exist in three physical states-solid, liquid, and gas, and two chemical forms-elements and compounds. - An element is a fundamental substance that has a unique set of properties and cannot be broken down into simpler substances by chemical means.
+Compounds are a combinations of two or more different elements held together in fixed proportions.
+An example of an element is oxygen.
+An example of a compound is water (H2O), which contains two atoms of hydrogen and two atoms of oxygen held together by bonds. - The periodic table is a tabular arrangement of the chemical elements, organized on the basis of their atomic numbers (numbers of protons in the nucleus), electron configurations, and recurring chemical properties. - The most basic building block of matter is an atom-the smallest unit of matter into which an element can be divided and still have its characteristic chemical properties, such as a single hydrogen atom.
 A second building block of some types of matter is an ion-an atom or group of atoms with one or more net positive (+) or negative (-) electrical charges, such as H+.
 A molecule is a combination of two or more atoms of the same elements held together by forces called chemical bonds, such as O2, oxygen. - The atomic theory is the idea that all elements are made up of atoms. - Three different types of subatomic particles: positively charged protons (p), neutrons (n) with no electrical charge, and negatively charged electrons (e). - Each atom consists of an extremely small and dense center called its nucleus-which contains one or more protons and, in most cases, one or more neutrons- and one or more electrons moving rapidly somewhere around the nucleus. - Each atom has equal numbers of positively charged protons and negatively charged electrons.
 Because these electrical charges cancel one another, atoms as a whole have no net electrical charge.
 Each element has a unique atomic number, equal to the number of protons in the nucleus of its atom.
 The mass of an atom is described by its mass number: the total number of neutrons and protons in its nucleus. - Forms of an element having the same atomic number but different mass numbers are called isotopes of that element. - Ions are also important for measuring a substance's acidity in a water solution, a chemical characteristic that helps determine how a substance dissolved in water will interact with and affect its environment. - Scientists use pH as a measure of acidity, based on the amount of hydrogen ions (H+) and hydroxide ions (OH-) contained in a particular volume of a solution. - 6.
-What is a chemical formula?
-Distinguish between organic compounds and inorganic compounds and give an example of each.
-Distinguish among complex carbohydrates, proteins, nucleic acids, and lipids.
+Define and give two examples of an organic compound.
+What are three types of organic polymers that are important to life?
 What is a cell?
-Distinguish among a gene, a trait, and a chromosome.
-What is matter quality?
-Distinguish between high-quality matter and low-quality matter and give an example of each.
+Define gene, trait, and chromosome.